Close

 4. VP Welfare and Community

-Once you have submitted an Idea
+Once you have submitted your idea

 Once students submit an idea, other students can vote and comment on this to indicate their support or lack thereof for the proposed ideas.
 Students will be able to vote in favour of the idea or to vote against the idea.
 Ideas require 15 votes in favour to be moved forwards to the discussions stage.
 Subsequently, ideas with 15 votes against will be rejected.

 SUBU reserves the right to reject any Idea that poses a financial, reputational or legal risk to the Union.
+SUBU may also reject an idea if it does not align with our student-led and informed strategy found here.

 Once an idea achieves the necessary votes the student who submitted the idea will be invited in by a member of the Democracy and Campaigns team to discuss their idea in greater depth, to provide further context and create a draft policy.
 This draft policy will then be taken to an agenda setting meeting where Officers will discuss and vote on whether to take the motion to either SUBU Summit or Student Members Meeting.